AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-03-performing-basic-process-building/quizz.md

 </details>

-## :small_red_triangle_down: What are the different ways in which forms can be used?
+## 💮 What are the different ways in which forms can be used?

 _There are two correct answers._